AnanyaRahaman/LLMs_SQL_Understading/README.md

 # Repository Overview

-This repository contains all the resources used and generated for our analysis of the effects of statistical properties on various SQL tasks using Language Learning Models (LLMs).
+This repository contains a collection of tools and datasets designed to evaluate the understanding of SQL queries by large language models (LLMs).
+Our focus is on various aspects of SQL processing, including syntax error detection, missing token identification, query performance prediction, and query equivalence checking and SQL to Test Conversion.

 ## Directory and File Descriptions